openhab/openhab-addons/bundles/org.openhab.binding.chromecast/README.md

 Chromecast devices can also be manually added.
 The only configuration parameter is the `ipAddress`.
 For an audio group also the port is necessary.
-The autodiscovery process finds the port automatically.
+The auto-discovery process finds the port automatically.
 With manual thing configuration the parameter `port` must be determined manually.

 Example for audio group: